LumitoLuma/LumitoLuma/README.md

 -   Code improvements
 -   Ideas for future programs / services.

+## Reporting bugs and errors:
+You can report bugs through the Issues tab in the repository you've had the problem.

-Reporting bugs in the contact page is not allowed, unless you have reported them through **Issues** tab and you have not received any comments for a while (minimum a week).
+Remebmer that reporting bugs at the contact page is not allowed, unless you have reported them through Issues tab and you have not received any comments for a while (minimum a week).

 <!--
 **LumitoLuma/LumitoLuma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.